Irhrhdd/DungeonsPlus/README.md

-# BloomModule
+# DungeonsPlus

-If you find a bug, want to share suggestions etc then join my Discord server: https://discord.gg/pykzREcAuZ
+If you find a bug feel free to DM me on discord: yesyesboy12

 ## Installation

 #### NOTE: ChatTriggers 2.2.0 or higher must be installed.
-Run the command "/ct import Bloom" in-game.
-Run "/bl" to open the config gui.
-If this does not work upon first installing, make sure that your ChatTriggers version is set to v2.2.0 or higher, and then run "/ct load" to refresh your modules and try to run "/bl" again.
+Download the DunegonsPlus.zip

-If the module still fails to load, join my Discord server and send me a message containing the content of your js console ("/ct console js").
+If the module fails to load DM me on discord.

 # Features